The Fly (1986 film): David Cronenberg's sequel

 Budget constraints and other things.
 I think maybe the script that I wrote was a little too radical for Fox, and they felt it really needed to be a very low-budget film at that point.
 However, what was in it that attracted them could not be done low-budget.
 So I think that was the problem.

 He also described the project as "more of a sequel or a sidebar.
 It was a meditation on fly-ness.
 None of the same characters or anything and, of course, with an understanding of modern technology."

 Despite Cronenberg's prior assertions that he does not make sequels to his films, he returned to The Fly for the opera The Fly in 2008, and his proposed sequel film project would mark a second return to the material, as well as his first sequel to one of his previous movies.
 However, the film is not moving forward.

 On June 15, 2018, Jeff Goldblum said he would be interested in doing a sequel only if Cronenberg was involved, even though his character died.
 "I don't think my character would be involved because of course I got tragically mutated with the fly and then the machine, oh boy.
 But maybe I show up as a grandchild of the original Seth Brundle, or Seth Brundle had a brother.
 Had a brother that emerges in some ways!
 Who knows, I don't know but David Cronenberg was a thrill to work with.
 Boy, if he was involved, I'd like to work with him again, I'll tell you that."

+Nikyatu Jusu's reboot

+In November 2024, a new film set in the same universe as Cronenberg's film was announced, to be written and directed by Nikyatu Jusu.